gvwilson/sensibleadventures/cloudherd/new.md

 "You wanted to save lives, Your Highness," Major Bonzon said.
 "There's no dishonor in that."

-The corner of her mouth quirked up in a brief, sad half-smile.
+The corner of her mouth quirked up in a brief half-smile.
 "Thank you, major, but I'm long past worrying about honor.
 Yes, I wanted to save lives.
 I wanted to give the king's men a chance to see that we weren't really fighting him, we were fighting rules that have us all in shackles, nobles and commoners alike.
-I wanted to give *him* a chance to see the justice of our cause."
+I wanted to give *him* a chance to see the justice of our cause and step aside."
 She sighed.
 "But all I managed to do was give our neighbors time to realize that if the Gandani stood up, it wouldn't be long before their own people did too.
 Nyengmo, Trunggar, Lhabde...
-The only one that didn't send troops was Chaghan, so that's where we're bound."
+The only one that didn't send troops was Chaghan."

+Grappa Gas nodded.
+"So you're going into exile?
+With these as your honor guard?"
+Noxy knew the look on his face.
+It was the careful lack of expression he wore whenever they were playing *shibo* and he had just seen a winning combination.
+She wondered if the princess knew where his sympathies lay, then kicked herself mentally.
+Of course she would---Sergeant Dorbu would have told her.

+The princess smiled a proper smile this time.
+"There's that word again, 'honor'."
+She set her *rak* down carefully.
+"It's a a conjurer's trick, respected Gas, just like 'tradition'.
+Those with power made it up, then convinced everyone else it was real so that they wouldn't wonder why the rules always seemed to run against them.
+So no, these men aren't my honor guard.
+They are my companions, and my equals.
+They don't serve me---we serve a greater cause, together, and will do so until everyone in the Ninety Kingdoms has the law they deserve."

+Noxy suddenly realized she was holding her breath.
+Princess Shudarga hadn't raised her voice, but somehow she had filled the whole room as she spoke.
+Beside her, Aft stood transfixed, the first plate of grilled cheese and vegetables forgotten in his arms, his eyes as wide as a child's.

+Grappa Gas cleared his throat.
+"I see.
+But you *are* all going to Chaghan together?"

+"We are," Major Bonzon said, his own glass of *rak* untouched in front of him.
+"Along with the rest of our men."

+Grappa Gas leaned back in his chair.
+"Really?
+How are you going to get them through the forest?"
+He jerked his chin at Sergeant Dorbu.
+"That didn't go so well last time."

+Major Bonzon shook his head.
+"We're not going to go through the forest.
+You and your fellow cloudherds going to fly us over it."